-Marching Royals & Concert Bands
+Marching Band and Concert Bands

-The Intermediate Ringers is open to students generally in grades 9 and 10.
+The Intermediate Ringers is generally open to students in grades 9 and 10.
 An audition or director approval is required.
 Open positions are generally filled from students with experience in the Beginning Ringers group.

-“Music is one of the fairest and most glorious gifts of God, to which Satan is a bitter enemy, for it removes from the heart the weight of sorrow, and the fascination of evil thoughts.” ~ Martin Luther
+“Music is one of the fairest and most glorious gifts of God, to which Satan is a bitter enemy, for it removes from the heart the weight of sorrow, and the fascination of evil thoughts.” – Martin Luther

-Choir Tours & Events
+Choir Tours and Events

-2014 Fall Worship Choir Concert
+2014: Fall Worship Choir Concert

 2014: New York City

-Members from The Royal Ringers, Chamber Singers and Concert Choir groups recently traveled to New York City on tour.
+Members from The Royal Ringers, Chamber Singers, and Concert Choir groups traveled to New York City on tour.
 While there they performed for the Nishuane Fine Arts School in Montclair New Jersey and the Morgan Stanley Presbyterian Children’s Hospital.
-They toured Times Square, The Empire State Building and the 911 Memorial and ate at some super fun restaurants like Bubba Gumps, Hard Rock Café, Ellen’s Stardust Diner, John’s Pizzaria and Carlos’ Bakers from TLC’s show “The Cake Boss” They also saw the Broadway shows “Newsies” and “Wicked”.
-They took a Broadway class with performers from Wicked and learned a lot about life as a Broadway performer and also met many of the leads from the shows.Here are some favorite quotes about the trip:
+They toured Times Square, the Empire State Building, the 911 Memorial, and ate at some fun restaurants like Bubba Gumps, Hard Rock Café, Ellen’s Stardust Diner, John’s Pizzaria, and Carlos’ Bakers from TLC’s show, “The Cake Boss.”
+They also saw the Broadway shows “Newsies” and “Wicked.”
+The students took a Broadway class with performers from Wicked where they learned about life as a Broadway performer and met many of the leads from the shows.